srosanba/sas-consort-experimental/README.md

 <kbd>![putstring](https://github.com/srosanba/sas-consort-experimental/blob/master/img/putstring.png)</kbd>

-Note: the above `putstring` assumes you are using the helper macros described in the [sas-consort-sgplot](https://github.com/srosanba/sas-consort-sgplot) repository.
-If you have yet to adopt these helper macros, the above process will be of little use to you.
+To see the `putstring` values in action, check out the program `smooth.sas` in this repository.
+The smooth program makes use some that were originally developed in the [sas-consort-sgplot](https://github.com/srosanba/sas-consort-sgplot) repository.
+This repository's version of the [macros](https://github.com/srosanba/sas-consort-experimental/tree/master/macros) have been modified ever so slightly to better fit with the top-down approach to y values (the original SGPLOT-based approach used a bottom-up approach).

 ## Conclusion